gvtech/python_twisted_examples/README.md

 - testdefer.py basic example of defer and usage in the inlineCallback

 ## HTTP:
-- httpclient.py exemple
+- httpclient.py example
-- locator.py IP locator exemple using defer
+- locator.py IP locator example using defer
-- locator_inline.py IP locator exemple using inlineCallback
+- locator_inline.py IP locator example using inlineCallback
 - basic_http_server.py a simple http server equivaltent to SimpleHTTPServer but more robust

 ## Simple position sharing: